 The Astro-Helio Group

-The Astroinformatics and Heliophysics Group is an interdisciplinary research group at the FHNW Institute for Data Science: computer scientists, engineers and physicists in the domains of solar- and astrophysics.
+The Astroinformatics and Heliophysics Group is an interdisciplinary research group at the FHNW Institute for Data Science: computer scientists, engineers, physicists in the domains of solar- and astrophysics and science communicators.
 We contribute to some of the big international space and astronomy endeavours by the European Space Agency ESA, their American counterpart NASA or through the European research programme Horizon2020.
 We are also interested in clever small and low-cost projects that allow studying the universe with limited resources.